danielgordon10/vince/README.md

 ```

 ## Downlaod Random Related Video Views (R2V2)
-Due to budgetary constraints, I can no longer directly host the dataset, however I have made available a script to
+Due to budgetary constraints, I can no longer directly host the dataset directly, however I have made available a script to
 recreate the dataset.
 Note however that many of the original videos have since been deleted from youtube, so their data
 cannot be recreated.
+If you are interested in hosting the dataset for me, please contact me.

 ### Recreate the dataset
 1. Ensure you have set up the conda environment and installed `dg_util.git` as noted in [Conda](#Conda)